 The double-whammy effects of caffeine combined with sugar in sweetened coffee and energy drinks has an even bigger, negative impact on the body than caffeine alone.
 Even when the caffeine in coffee or energy and sports drinks itself isn’t an issue, the other high-sugar, processed ingredients definitely can be.

 For example, most synthetic coffee creamers are full of processed ingredients, sugar, artificial sweeteners and chemicals.
-Other popular coffee companions like soy milk, which has become a common replacement for milk in lattes and other coffee drinks over the years, has its own set of issues, as most soy is bad for you.
+Other popular coffee companions like soy milk, which has become a common replacement for milk in lattes and other coffee drinks over the years, has its own set of issues.

 And even regular dairy milk can cause negative reactions in many people — especially when it’s conventional, non-organic dairy from feedlot-raised cows.
 Using natural sweeteners and unsweetened coconut, almond or raw milk to cut coffee’s bitter taste is a much better idea.
 And you already know to stay away from highly sugary sodas and energy drinks!